gabriel-kwesie/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within the Windows VM, close and reopen Wireshark > select Ethernet and press the shark fin icon to start a new packet capture > type ssh in the “Apply a display filter
+Within the Windows VM, close and reopen Wireshark > select Ethernet and press the shark fin icon to start a new packet capture (if not already started) > type ssh in the “Apply a display filter (there should be no traffic once applied)
 </p>
 <br />